 This land use category recognizes the significant contribution of the existing village center to the overall character of the community.
 New commercial, retail, and residential activity will be encouraged in order to develop and redevelop areas in the village center while maintaining the historic nature of the village center.
 Primary land uses in the Village Mixed Use area include commercial, office, retail, public and private institutions, civic buildings, light industrial, and parks and recreation.
 Residential uses, including single family homes, townhouses and multi-family buildings, will be a secondary use.
 Multi-family buildings in the village center will achieve the goal of diversifying the housing options for younger families, seniors, and singles.
 Future lot sizes will be similar to the existing mix of lot sizes in the village center.
-In order to support these relatively small lot sizes, community sewer systems or connection to the regional sewer system, is anticipated.
+In order to support these relatively small lot sizes, community sewer systems are anticipated.
 This designation corresponds with the Village Mixed Use A and B Districts, and the Planned Industrial District in the current zoning ordinance.
+The zoning ordinance requires a minimum lot size of 2.5 acres per unit.
+Higher densities up to one unit per acre may be permitted through Conservation Design or Cluster Development, Conditional Use Permits, or Planned Unit Developments on a case by case basis, depending on the land use intensity and the ability of the site and/or system to manage wastewater.
+Per the City Development Code Chapter 2, Section 6, density bonuses up to 75% will be considered for multi-unit developments if providing community value through agricultural land protection, life-cycle housing or natural resource protection or other amenities.
+This is consistent with existing multi-unit developments like the Oakhill Cottages.
+While exact proportions of uses will be dependent on development, it is anticipated the Village Mixed Use District will have roughly 60 percent commercial/office/retail uses and 40 percent residential uses.